-And if the HEPA Air filter stops 99.97% of all particles 0.3 micrometers thick it’s nearly guaranteed to stop all incoming larger particles like dust, smoke, and fumes.
+And if the HEPA Air filter stops 99.97% of all particles 0.3 micrometers thick, it’s pretty much guaranteed to stop all of the larger particles breezing by a vehicle like dust, smoke, and fumes.

 The difference between a standard air filter and the HEPA filter is stark.
 Your lungs will notice a difference when driving through areas with poor air quality, like stop-and-go highway traffic, California wildfires, and smelly animal farms.

-To use the HEPA filter, you need to activate Bioweapon Defense Mode, which works quickly to expel all pollutants from the car and keep them out.
+You need to activate Bioweapon Defense Mode to use the HEPA filter, which works quickly to expel all pollutants from the car and keep them out.

-In a practical sense, it gets a little louder inside the car while the mode is running.
-Keeping the fan at max speed ensures quick circulation to remove pollutants and helps to maintain the positive-pressure environment – an element taken from hospitals to help prevent the spread of pollutants and pathogens into rooms with vulnerable patients.
+In a practical sense, it gets a little louder inside the car while Bioweapon Defense Mode is running.
+Keeping the fan at max speed ensures quick circulation to remove pollutants and helps to maintain the positive-pressure environment—an element taken from hospitals to help prevent the spread of pollutants and pathogens into rooms with vulnerable patients.

 Basically, the car is pressurized relative to the outside world like an airplane is at altitude.
-The difference is that the Tesla is very lightly pressurized, not even enough for the passengers to notice – just enough to make it so the environment inside the car wants to push air out instead of sucking inside air in.
+The difference is that the Tesla is very lightly pressurized, not enough for the passengers to notice—just enough to make it so the environment inside the car wants to push air out instead of sucking air in.

-Air is only allowed inside through the filtration system, ensuring passengers are protected from pollutants, pathogens, and anything else in the air outside.
+Air is only allowed inside through the filtration system, ensuring passengers are protected from pollutants, pathogens, and anything else in the air outside the vehicle.

-This system is really effective too.
+The system is really effective, too.
 Tesla itself ran a test to prove its capability and show off the system before release.

-They put a Model X in an inflatable bubble filled with pollution well beyond the Environmental Protection Agency’s measurement of “Hazardous” and turned on Bioweapon Defense Mode.
-Their data is plotted in the chart below.
+It put a Model X in an inflatable bubble filled with pollution well beyond the Environmental Protection Agency’s measurement of “Hazardous” and turned on Bioweapon Defense Mode.
+Data from the test is plotted in the chart below.

-In just two minutes, the air inside the car was safely within the EPA’s “Good” rating, the highest on their Air Quality Index, and this was an exaggerated test with pollution well beyond the bounds anything anyone is likely to experience in real life.
+In just two minutes, the air inside the car went from beyond hazardous to safely within the EPA’s “Good” rating—and this was an exaggerated test with pollution well beyond the bounds of anything anyone is likely to experience in real life.

 So how do I get it?

-The HEPA air filter was originally sold as part of the Premium Upgrades Package in Model X and new front fascia (April 2016 or newer) Model S. The package was made standard for both vehicles in July 2018.
+The HEPA air filter was originally sold as part of Tesla’s Premium Upgrades Package in the Model X and the new front fascia Model S produced in April 2016 and after.
+The package was made standard for both vehicles in July 2018.